Okputu/CamMeasureApp/README.md

 # CamMeasureApp

+CamMeasureApp is a figma template for an app that makes accurate measure of any individual.
-CamMeasure is a figma template i will be converting to Website
+This app will be converted to Website template.